What is a Foley Catheter?

 - Hang the bag with the outlet valve open to drain and dry the bag.

 Dealing with Common Catheter Problems

-- Leaking If you have urine leaking from around the area where the catheter enters the urethra, use diapers or some other absorbent materials to contain the leaking.
+- Leaking If you have urine leaking from the catheter where it enters the penis, use diapers or some other absorbent materials to contain the leakage.
 If the catheter is not draining well, lie down flat and drink a lot of water.
-If you go to your local emergency room for any reason, do not let them remove or change the catheter without first speaking with your doctor.
+If you go to your local emergency room, do not let them remove or change the catheter without first speaking with your doctor.

-- Bladder Spasms To minimize spasm, avoid constipation (use stool softeners) and reduce sudden movement that may pull on the catheter.
-Call us if your spasms become too painful and we will prescribe medication to help decrease the spasms.
+- Bladder Spasms While the catheter is in the bladder, you may experience bladder spasms, often set off by bowel movements.
+Signs of bladder spasms include pain in the tip of your penis, urinary or bloody discharge around the insertion site of the catheter, and pain in your lower abdominal/pelvic area.
+To minimize spasm, avoid constipation (use stool softeners) and reduce sudden movement that may pull on the catheter.
+If spasms become too painful, we will prescribe medication to decrease them.